CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

 1. In the Cloud Discovery page, select the **Discovered apps (1)** tab.
 The discovered apps window provides a more detailed view of the discovered apps, including risk score, traffic, number of users and more.

-1. From any item on the list, select the ellipses **(⋮) (2)** in the actions’ column of the table.
+1. From any item on the list, select the ellipses **(⋮) (2)** in the action's column of the table.
 Note the various options available, including the ability to tag an app as sanctioned or unsanctioned.
 Select the ellipses, again, to close the actions box.

     ![Picture 1](../Images/disapp.png)